Waypoint Park Next Phase Development

 What is happening in the "Potential Future Access" area right now?
 How does this new phase planning address this area?

-Starflower asked almost 3 years ago
+Starflower asked over 3 years ago

 Thank you for your question!
 Plans for renovating a portion of the wharf are still under discussion between the Port and City of Bellingham.
 However, we are designing the trail and overlooks in anticipation of any possible scenario for future public access.
 Also, the new waterfront trail may function independently if the wharf is not renovated for public use in the near future.